Willy Lott's Cottage

-Willy Lott's Cottage is a house in Flatford, East Bergholt, Suffolk, England which appears in several paintings by John Constable, notably The Hay Wain.
+Willy Lott's Cottage (or Willy Lott's House) is a building in Flatford, East Bergholt, Suffolk, England, which appears in several paintings by John Constable, notably The Hay Wain.

-The property is Grade I listed to reflect its importance "as part of the Flatford Mill group" and "its significance in the work of the artist John Constable".
+The property is a Grade I listed building, reflecting its importance "as part of the Flatford Mill group" and "its significance in the work of the artist John Constable".

 The earliest part of the building is sixteenth century.
 It was restored in the 1920s after a revival of interest in Constable's paintings.
-It has been renamed Willy Lott's House because this is the name Constable used in his paintings.
+It has been renamed Willy Lott's House as that is the name Constable used in his paintings.
 It is owned by the National Trust.
+The cottage was purchased in 1926 by Thomas Parkington; after his death in 1943, the National Trust purchased it from his estate.

 The cottage is located on the bank of the River Stour, just downstream from Flatford Mill in the heart of Dedham Vale, a typically English rural landscape.
 Flatford Mill, along with neighbouring Valley Farm and Bridge Cottage, are leased to the Field Studies Council, which uses them as locations for arts-based courses such as painting, and as accommodation for science-based courses such as residential ecology trips for students up to A-level.